Tim Jeal

-John Julian Timothy Jeal, known as Tim Jeal (born 27 January 1945), is a British biographer of notable Victorians and is also a novelist.
-His publications include a memoir and biographies of David Livingstone (1973), Lord Baden-Powell (1989), and Sir Henry Morton Stanley (2007).
+John Julian Timothy Jeal (27 January 1945 – 5 August 2026) was a British biographer of notable Victorians and a novelist.
+His publications included a memoir and biographies of David Livingstone (1973), Lord Baden-Powell (1989), and Sir Henry Morton Stanley (2007).

-Early life
+Background

-Tim Jeal was born in London, 27 January 1945 to civil servant Clifford Freeman Jeal and Norah Margaret Sabine, daughter of Sir Thomas Edward Sabine Pasley, 3rd Baronet, and Constance Wilmot Annie Hastings, daughter of the 14th Earl of Huntingdon.
+Tim Jeal was born in London on 27 January 1945, to civil servant Clifford Freeman Jeal and Norah Margaret Sabine, daughter of Sir Thomas Edward Sabine Pasley, 3rd Baronet, and Constance Wilmot Annie Hastings, daughter of the 14th Earl of Huntingdon.
 Jeal was educated at Westminster School, London, and Christ Church, Oxford.
 Clifford Jeal, about whom his son published a memoir in 2004, was a Christian mystic and follower of the Anglican Order Of The Cross fellowship and as such practised pacifism and vegetarianism.

-Jeal is married to Joyce Jeal and they have three daughters.
+He was married to Joyce Jeal and they had three daughters.
+Tim Jeal died on 4 August 2026, aged 81.

 Career

 Television

 From 1966 to 1970, he worked for BBC Television in the features group.